 There is one roadless area in the range.

-Deep Creek Peak at 8,748 ft. and Bannock Peak at 8,263 ft. the range is mostly managed by the BLM except for the northern portion, which is controlled by the Fort Hall Indian Reservation.
+The Deep Creek Range runs between American Falls and Holbrook and is mostly treeless and dry.
+It has two peaks over 8,000 ft.: Deep Creek Peak at 8,748 ft. and Bannock Peak at 8,263 ft. the range is mostly managed by the BLM except for the northern portion, which is controlled by the Fort Hall Indian Reservation.
 Bannock Peak lies on resevation lands.

-Meade Peak (9,959 ft.).
+The Peale Mountains are located in the extreme southeast corner of Idaho and are a conglomeration of at least 4 different sub-ranges.
+The range contains the second highest mountain in Idaho, south of the Snake River at Meade Peak (9,959 ft.).
 Meade Peak is also the county highpoint for both Bear Lake and Caribou Counties as is sits on the county line.

 This is the northernmost subrange of the Peale Mountains.
 It is about 10 miles long and is situated south of Gray's Lake.
 The highest point in this range is 8,320 ft.
 Lanes Butte.